 Ethereum has 2 types of accounts to transfer and receive tokens: EOAs (Externally Owned Accounts) and Contract Accounts.
 A smart contract wallet is a wallet managed by a contract account instead of an EOA.
-A smart wallet is a wallet type requiring no private keys or seed phrases.
+A smart account is a wallet type requiring no private keys or seed phrases.
 Smart contract wallets rely on code instead of private keys to secure and recover wallet information.
 Instead, you set who and under what conditions, users may access the wallet via smart contracts.

 A smart contract wallet is a type of Web3 wallet powered by smart contracts.

-Benefits of Smart Wallets:
+Benefits of Smart Accounts:

 - Optimized transaction efficiency & batch transactions

 - Combine multiple transactions into a single transaction to save on gas fees

 - Social & Multi-Sig Recovery

 - Nominate a trusted person to recover your wallet in the case of an emergency